“Should I lose weight before undergoing a tummy tuck surgery?”

-Tummy tuck- What does it involve?
+Tummy Tuck- What does it involve?

 Tummy tuck is a body contouring cosmetic surgery procedure which involves removal of excess skin from the lower abdominal region, mostly coupled with liposuction of areas like abdomen, flanks and even lower back in some cases.
 The abdominal muscles are also tightened to improve the muscle tone and lessen the abdominal bulge.
 However, the question arises- if liposuction is done along with skin removal, why is there at all the need to lose weight?
 To answer this question, it is important to understand how tummy tuck works, what is BMI and how are the two related?

 Tummy tuck surgery entails removal of almost all the skin below the navel, and pulling the upper abdominal skin down to the pubis, giving a scar in your bikini.
-If one only requires removal of skin apron, it is relatively a much simpler process, however obese people who have lot of excess fat as well require extensive liposuction.
+If one only requires removal of skin apron, it is relatively a much simpler process, however, obese people who have a lot of excess fat as well require extensive liposuction.
 To get a great result in such patients, the surgeon will have to do a significant amount of liposuction, and this greatly increases the risk of problems with wound healing.
 It is also important to mention here that liposuction is not the way to lose weight.
 It is to contour the body when you are close to your ideal weight, thus answering the previous question.

 Regarding Body Mass Index or BMI, it is a measure of body fat which is calculated on the basis of your height and weight.
-BMI is an important factor while assessing someone’s candidacy for tummy tuck as high BMI affects both the safety of patient during and after surgery and the surgical outcome.
+BMI is an important factor while assessing someone’s candidacy for a tummy tuck as high BMI affects both the safety of the patient during and after surgery and the surgical outcome.